 ON THIS PAGE: You will learn about how doctors describe a cancerous tumor’s growth or spread.
 This is called the stage.
-In addition, you can read about how doctors evaluate and compare cancer cells to health cells, called grading.
-To see other pages, use the menu on the side of your screen.
+In addition, you can read about how doctors evaluate and compare cancer cells to healthy cells, called grading.
+To see other pages, use the menu.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all the tests are finished.